Do z>6 quasars reside in protoclusters?: Introduction

-If QSOs reside in prominent structures in the first Gyr since the Big Bang, it is tempting to postulate that they mark the seeds for massive proto-clusters before cosmic noon and giant galaxy clusters in the local Universe (see e.g. \citealt{Stiavelli05, Dannerbauer14, Morselli14, Hennawi15, Cucciati18, Shah24}).
+Much of this previous work refers to the environmental properties of high-z QSO host on relatively small physical scales.
+For example, \citet{Habouzit19} showed that the number count excess in the environment of high-z QSOs is significant only on scales closer than a few Mpc to the reference source.
+A different, but still related, open question still holds: do these bright high-z QSOs reside at the core of some of the most prominent overdensities emerging at these early cosmic ages, often called ``proto-clusters''? (see \citealt{Overzier16} for a review) Are they the ``peak of the iceberg'', i.e., do they eventually mark the highest density regions of the large--scale structures hosting the QSOs?
+If QSOs indeed reside in prominent structures in the first Gyr since the Big Bang, it is tempting to postulate that they mark the seeds for massive proto-clusters before cosmic noon and giant galaxy clusters in the local Universe (see e.g. \citealt{Stiavelli05, Dannerbauer14, Morselli14, Hennawi15, Cucciati18, Shah24}).
 Furthermore, the tumultuous growth of black holes and their hosts in the early Universes is expected to be connected with a rapid depletion of cold gas that would otherwise be used at later times.
 Hence, QSO hosts are often thought to represent the progenitors of massive and passive galaxies, and perhaps of bright central dominant galaxies.
-These speculative arguments can be quantitatively tested by means of theoretical models of galaxy evolution.
-However, such studies require large cosmological volumes to sample the range of possible environments and evolutionary paths of such rare objects.
-Semi-Analytic model (SAMs) represent an ideal framework for this analysis, as they provide a fast and computationally efficient approach to galaxy evolution, aimed at following the main physical properties of galaxy populations over a wide redshift range.
+By analysing the outputs of a large N-body cosmological simulation, \citet{Angulo12} showed that the growth of a z>5 M$_{\rm DM} \sim$ 10$^{12} \msun$ DMH into a z$\sim$0 galaxy cluster is connected to a larger degree with its environment (as defined on scales larger than $\sim$ 10 Mpc), than to its actual M$_{\rm DM}$, as it is the former to determine its overall mass assembly.
+The connection between bright high-z QSOs and protoclusters can be quantitatively tested by means of theoretical models of galaxy evolution.
+However, such studies require large cosmological volumes to sample the range of possible large scale environments and evolutionary paths of such rare objects.